Working in aged care

 Residential care

-People working in these services provide care and support in a residential aged care home.
+People working in residential care services deliver care and support in a residential aged care home.
 They help meet older people’s needs in a safe, nurturing and supportive environment.
 This includes helping with daily activities, medical care and social activities.

 What we do

-- government-funded services to make sure they comply with regulations and the Aged Care Quality Standards
+- registered providers to make sure they comply with their obligations

-To see results of our checks on providers go to Find a report.
+You can see results of our checks on providers in Find a report.

 More information